 - Dessert Pizzas – More pizzerias are adding dessert pizzas to the menu in a bid to capture add-on sales.
 So far, apple pie filling and chocolate versions have been some of the first to emerge.
 Fresher ingredients, such as seasonal, regional berries, fresh basil or mint, sweetened, soft cheese and citrus zest are some great flavor pairings for Italian settings that score a “wow factor.”
 Operators should try smaller sizes in dessert pizzas – either individually sized or small but sharable.

-- Menu Idea: Northwest Berry Pizza: Sprouted-grain crust with blackberries (and cherries, if available), basil, ricotta and lemon zest; dusted with powdered sugar.
+- Menu Idea: Northwest Berry Pizza: Pizza crust with Blackberries (and cherries, if available), basil, ricotta and lemon zest; dusted with powdered sugar.

 For more information on the ingredients used at the Pizza Expo, contact the Ardent Mills team at